francois-roseberry/groceries/README.md

 # groceries

-Actually, it ain't a grocery list app at all, it's just a demo app for using Spring Boot with Thymeleaf templates
+It's just a demo app for using Spring Boot with Thymeleaf templates.
+Groceries lists are used as a problem domain, but the app is far from being useful.